Witness the beauty of Cambodia’s World Heritage-listed Angkor Wat with a drink in hand as the sun rises over the temple.

 Choose from a variety of included dining options sure to tantalise the tastebuds of every guest

-Stay: Seven Nights, Mekong River, APT’s RV AmaLotusDaily :
+Stay: Seven Nights: Mekong River, RV AmaMekongDaily :

 Transfer to a small boat for a journey along the tiny tributaries that snake around the riverside town of Tan Chau.
 Cruise right past a floating fish farm, then step ashore for a rickshaw tour of Tan Chau.
-Ride past shops, rice wine rooms and friendly locals eager to say hello, and pay a visit to a local silk and rattan weaving workshop.
-Later, step back in time during a visit to an evergreen island where you’ll experience authentic rural Mekong life.
+Ride past shops, rice wine rooms and friendly locals eager to say hello.
+Later, step back in time during a visit Evergreen Island where you’ll experience authentic rural Mekong life.
 The remainder of today is left free for you to relax on board your luxurious river ship.
 This afternoon, perhaps take in a fruit-carving demonstration by one of the ship’s chefs.
 Alternatively, sit back and watch daily life unfold on the riverbanks before enjoying dinner later this evening.
-After entering Cambodia, your ship will continue to cruise towards the Cambodian capital of Phnom Penh.Daily :
+After entering Cambodia, your ship will continue to cruise overnight towards the Cambodian capital of Phnom Penh.Daily :

 In Siem Reap tonight, you can select from a number of local restaurants for dinner.

 Today, disembark at Kampong Cham and transfer to your hotel.
 Then, head to World Heritage-listed Angkor Archaeological Park to visit Angkor Thom and the 12th-century temple, Bayon.
 In Siem Reap tonight, dine in one of the local restaurants tonight.